chauhang/mlflow-torchserve-1/README.md

 ```

 ### Get deployment details
-By default, Get API fetches all the versions of the deployed model.
+Get API fetches the details of the deployed model.
+By default, Get API fetches all the versions of the
+deployed model.

 ##### CLI
 ```shell script